Monday, September 26, 2016

 A brand new album

-Say hello to the third album by YM-Digital, Spontaneous Compression which was released yesterday and features nine tracks of awesome audio for us all to enjoy.
+Say hello to the third album by YM-Digital, Spontaneous Compression, released yesterday, featuring nine tracks of awesome audio for us to enjoy.
 Of course, each track was created using Atari ST computers!!

 01. AdraSTea Orbit (16,61 kHz)